Known Uses for Burdock Root

 - Lowers cancer risks, specifically lung, stomach, breast and ovarian cancers.

-lappaols F: C40H42O12 Lignands that inhibit NO production.
+lappaol F: C40H42O12 Lignands that inhibit Nitrogen oxide production.
 Found in seeds.

 - Improves lipid profile resulting in improved cardiovascular disease